ksmehta2/fetch-rewards-analytics-engineering/README.md

 ORDER BY total_spend DESC
 LIMIT 1;
 ```
-Query 6: Brand with the Most Transactions Among Users Created Within the Past 6 Months
+### Query 6: Brand with the Most Transactions Among Users Created Within the Past 6 Months
+### Assumption :
+- Assumes "users created within the past 6 months" is defined as the last 180 days from the current date.
+- Assumes each receipt counts as a single transaction.
+- Assumes brands not associated with any receipts in this period are excluded.
 ```sql
 SELECT b.name, COUNT(r._id) AS transaction_count
 FROM Users u